-The Ultimate Travel Guide to Mallorca - 10 day itinerary
+The Ultimate Travel Guide to Mallorca - 10 day itinerary (2025 UPDATE)

 Mallorca without a doubt is my favorite summer destination in Europe.
 It’s the biggest of Balearic Islands (Spain), located on the Mediterranean Sea, only 30 minute flight from Barcelona.
 Mallorca is famous for its beautiful, sandy beaches surrounded by crystal clear waters, sheltered coves, rugged mountains and picturesque villages.
 Mallorca is sometimes called Majorca in Catalan, this island has a rich history and even has its own language - Mallorquin, Catalan dialect.
 This paradise island is colorful, diverse, have a great culinary scene, amazing restaurants, beautiful nature.
-I went to Mallorca six times and one day I plan to move there, because I love this island so much!
+I went to Mallorca nine times and one day I plan to move there, because I love this island so much!
 I hope you will love this Ultimate Travel Guide to Mallorca, I share with you my favorite places, where to stay on the island, where to rent a car, where to eat and what to see.
 I hope you will enjoy it!

 When is the best time to come to Mallorca?